This in-depth article will compare Roku vs. Firestick to determine what is the best streaming device available.

 What Are Streaming Devices?

-A streaming device allows an application to receive data and deliver it to the user as a steady stream of converted audio or movie.
+A streaming device allows an application to receive data and deliver it to the user as a steady stream of converted audio or video.
 This is done, for example, by connecting your TV to the Internet so you can watch a movie, play top 40 hits, or listen to a top-rated podcast on your device.

 Streaming technology comes in different forms.
 They can be built in the smart TV or gaming device such as new versions of Xbox and PlayStation.
-If you don’t have a smart TV, however, you can use a separate streaming device such as the Amazon Firestick or Roku stick.
-Just plug in the streaming device to your TV and start watching your favorite films, TV shows, news, play games, or listen to music and podcasts.

 Why Use a Streaming Device?